 without sacrificing your own personal flare?

-Let's start the conversation in the BFF Editing Contact Form.
+Start the conversation in the BFF Editing Contact Form.

-“Kate was incredibly thorough and her editing skills are impeccable, but she also handles an author's ego with humor and grace.
+“Kate was incredibly thorough, and her editing skills are impeccable, but she also handles an author's ego with humor and grace.
 I learned to trust her instincts.
 She is skilled, insightful, intuitive, and has a keen sense of what makes a book engaging.
 I feel fortunate as an author to have her by my side.”

 - Scott Gibson, M.D., aspiring author

-A - My Beta Brigade is made up of a group of learned/well-read friends who have volunteered to read my clients' work and offer confidential, thoughtful feedback in a timely manner.
+A - My Beta Brigade is made up of a group of learned, well-read friends who have volunteered to read my clients' work and offer confidential, thoughtful feedback in a timely manner.

 The process looks like this:

 I have my author fill out a Google Form describing their piece and what sort of feedback they're looking for.
 Then from the bios my betas have created, I select readers who seem a good fit for the genre and details of the story.
 I contact them to see if they are available and interested.
-We average three per project.
+We average three readers per project.

 Then I go through all their feedback and offer notes where I particularly agree or disagree (and why) before sending them all back to the author.
 The author goes through all this feedback and makes any changes to the manuscript they deem appropriate before sending it back to me for my first round of line editing.